 After building and testing our prototypes we launched a campaign on Indiegogo in 2015.

 We successfully funded through Indiegogo and delivered the products to our contributors in 2016.
 It was a tough journey, we learned a lot from that experience, dealing with production and worldwide shipping.

-Listening to the feedback from our early users we just introduced Bolt 2017 to improve the previous model.
+Listening to the feedback from our early users we just introduced the new version of Bolt, to improve the previous model.

 Unlike a lot of recent crowdfunded e-skate campaigns, we don’t outsource our manufacturing to a Chinese company.
 Instead, we handcraft our electric cruisers in Italy where we can have full control over the quality.

 We use high-quality materials and parts such as high-grade aluminum CNC machined in Italy.
 Every screw in critical points is made of stainless steel.

 This may result in a higher price but we think it's definitely worth it.